-RECORD PROCESSING

-ASSEMBLY AND ANALYSIS

-Definition: The process of arranging documents in a pre-established order in the health record and reviewing the paper or electronic documents in the health record for completeness, adequacy and accuracy.
-This process can be considered two separate processes if desired for the purpose of data collection and analysis, as described below.

-ASSEMBLY

-Definition: The process of arranging documents in a pre-established order in the health record.
-The unit value includes:

-START TIME: Initiation of securing separated record.

-- secure separated records; - combine with previous records; - verify identification on each record document; - sort and retain permanent record documents; - verify the prescribed arrangement of documents in the record; and, - general record repair and preparation.
+RECORD PRO CESSING ASSEMBLY AND ANALYSIS ASSEMBLY Definition The process of arranging documents in a pre-established order in the health record.
+The unit value includes: START TIME: Initiation of securing separated record. -secure separated records; -combine with previous records; -verify identification on each record document; -sort and retain permanent record documents; -verify the prescribed arrangement of documents in the record; and, -general record repair and preparation.
 NOTE: This time does not include going to the inpatient/resident to retrieve the separated records.
 Refer to External Collection and Distribution under Record Processing.

-STOP TIME: Completion of assembling record.

-Inpatient Record Assembly - Facility Specific standard time Client Record Assembly (Surgical & Medical Day Care) - 2.8 minutes per record Client Record Assembly (Emergency, Clinics) - Facility Specific standard time Resident Record Assembly - Facility Specific standard time or Actual time
+STOP TIME: Completion of assembling record Time Recording Methodology Inpatient - Provincial standard time if applicable; otherwise a facility specific standard time must be developed and maintained.
+Client-SDC/MDC - Not applicable Client ER/Clinics - Not applicable Resident- Not applicable Item for Count Number of records assembled, by inpatient, client (SDC/MDC), Emergency/Clinic) and Resident

-Item for Count: Number of records assembled, by inpatient, client and resident (NOTE: This count may not equal the number of discharges per month.)
+(NOTE: This count may not equal the number of discharges per month.)